-Once elected, the metro mayor will be required to appoint a deputy mayor, drawn from one of the constituent authority leaders, to whom the metro mayor can delegate powers as they see fit.
+The metro mayors appoint a deputy mayor, drawn from one of the constituent authority leaders, to whom they delegate powers as they see fit.
 The deputy mayor will also step in if the metro mayor is incapacitated.
-The mayors will also be able to appoint one political advisor.
-Together they will work with the combined authority cabinet (i.e. local authority leaders) to run the city region.
+The metro mayor is also able to appoint one political advisor.
+Together they work with the combined authority cabinet (i.e. local authority leaders) to run the city region.

-The metro mayor will be able to hand certain functions to their deputy mayor, or any of the local authority leaders within the combined authority.
+The metro mayor can hand certain functions to their deputy mayor, or any of the local authority leaders within the combined authority.
 The metro mayor can also hand these functions down to a committee that they appoint, made up of members of the combined authority.

 An important part of the devolution deals negotiated between combined authorities and national government was deciding how the new metro mayors will be scrutinised and held to account.

-In the current devolution deals, the metro mayor will chair the combined authority cabinet, which will be made up of the leaders from each local authority.
-Rather than the stronger executive powers and assembly scrutiny model that is used in London, most of the deals have agreed that the new metro mayors will have to consult the combined authority cabinet on their strategies.
+In the current devolution deals, the metro mayor chairs the combined authority cabinet, which is made up of the leaders from each local authority.
+Rather than the stronger executive powers and assembly scrutiny model that is used in London, most of the deals have agreed that the new metro mayors have to consult the combined authority cabinet on their strategies.
 These can be rejected if two thirds of the cabinet members do not agree with them.
-The cabinet will also review the metro mayors’ spending plans, and will be able to amend these with a two-thirds majority.
+The cabinet also reviews the metro mayors’ spending plans, and is able to amend these with a two-thirds majority.

-In addition, the 2016 Devolution Bill requires all combined authorities to set up at least one overview and scrutiny committee.
+In addition, the 2016 Bill requires all combined authorities to set up at least one overview and scrutiny committee.
 Each local authority within the combined authority will appoint one member.
-The committee will have the power to suspend decisions put forward by the metro mayor and combined authority cabinet.
+The committee has the power to suspend decisions put forward by the metro mayor and combined authority cabinet.

-The level of scrutiny of metro mayors will be higher than that faced by the Mayor of London and other global counterparts such as the Mayors of New York and Paris.
-But while metro mayors will not be able to take decisions affecting the whole area alone, they will have a significant democratic mandate and larger public profile compared to many of their cabinet colleagues.
+The checks on metro mayors are higher than that faced by the Mayor of London and other global counterparts such as the Mayors of New York and Paris.
+But while metro mayors are not able to take as many decisions affecting the whole area alone, they will have a significant democratic mandate and larger public profile compared to many of their cabinet colleagues.

-The elections for directly-elected metro mayors will take place in May 2017, then in May 2020 and every four years after that.
-Candidates will either run as representatives of a party or independently and residents will vote for these individual candidates.
+Candidates either run as representatives of a party or independently and residents vote for these individual candidates.

-As in London, the supplementary vote system will be used to elect the metro mayors, unless there are only two candidates.
+As in London, the supplementary vote system is used to elect the metro mayors, unless there are only two candidates.
 The supplementary voting system, a shorter form of the alternative vote system, gives voters the opportunity to mark their first and second choice.
-If no candidate receives a majority, the top two candidates continue to a second round while the rest are eliminated, and the second-choice votes of everyone whose first choice was eliminated is counted.
+If no candidate receives a majority in the first round, the top two candidates continue to a second round while the rest are eliminated.
+The second-choice votes of everyone whose first choice was eliminated is counted.

 There are no term limits set on the metro mayors, so a candidate is free to bid for re-election as many times as they wish.